How to Change Your Lifestyle

 Many people arrive at midlife saying, “I’m exhausted, but nothing is technically wrong.”

-Notice allows you to start identifying:
+Noticing allows you to start identifying:

-• What drains you
+• what drains you

-• What restores you
+• what restores you

 What Happened to Joy?

 Not dramatic sadness.
-Just flatness.

 You may struggle to answer: